 Government buildings usually have a lot of classical influences.
 Compare the characteristics of this building

 to the Acropolis in Greece.

-Take a look at the triangular pediment (roof section) above a colunnade (a sequence of columns) on each of the pictures.
-Also notice the fine details of molding.
+Take a look at the triangular pediment (roof section) above a colonnade (a sequence of columns) on each of the pictures.
+Also, notice the fine details of molding.
 You’d hardly know that these building projects were done centuries apart.

 In this conference room, there was a beautiful coffered ceiling framed by THREE different kinds of crown molding, all layered together– egg and dart, dentil, and acanthus leaf.

 You will notice yet another style of molding on the little block sequence on the exterior of the building as well.
 This style is called dentil molding.